Joe Lonsdale: Early career

 Lonsdale interned at the financial technology firm PayPal while at Stanford.
-Although he was never a founder or executive at the company, he's sometimes described as a part of the "PayPal Mafia" due to his close connections with members of that group, which includes Thiel, Max Levchin, Reid Hoffman, and David O. Sacks.
-He did not know Thiel well while at PayPal, but the internship helped Lonsdale get a job as an early executive at another of Thiel's companies, the hedge fund Clarium Capital.
+Although he was never a founder or executive at the company, he is sometimes described as a part of the "PayPal Mafia" due to his close connections with members of that group, which includes Thiel, Max Levchin, Reid Hoffman, and David O. Sacks.
+Although Lonsdale did not know Peter Thiel well during his time at PayPal, his internship led to a position as an early executive at Thiel's hedge fund, Clarium Capital.

 Entrepreneurship

 In 2004, Lonsdale began working on a prototype for the data mining and defense technology company Palantir Technologies, which he cofounded along with Thiel, Alex Karp, Stephen Cohen, and Nathan Gettings.
 The company aimed to apply the types of big data and data analytics techniques used for fraud detection at PayPal to national security, military, and law enforcement problems.
 Palantir received early investment from the CIA via its In-Q-Tel venture fund, and many of its first customers were intelligence agencies.
 Since then, Palantir has sold access to its large shared databases and to its analysis and prediction software to government agencies, militaries, police departments, financial firms, healthcare and pharmaceutical companies, and others.

 Lonsdale made much of his fortune at Palantir, which was valued at $1 billion by 2010.
 Lonsdale left Palantir in 2009, though he continued to hold an advisory role and a stake in the company.

 Lonsdale co-founded Addepar, a wealth management and data analytics platform, in 2009 with Jason Mirra.
 The software is targeted towards financial advisers and the ultra-wealthy, and is intended to provide a clear view into complex financial portfolios, predict future risks, and help with reporting and transfers.
 Early investors in the company included Thiel and PayPal veteran David O. Sacks.
 In 2013, Lonsdale became chairman and left his role as CEO.

 Lonsdale and Zachary Bookman co-founded OpenGov, a company which offers cloud-based software for government budgeting, in 2012.
 He was chairman of the board until 2024, when the company was acquired by Cox Enterprises.
 He also co-founded and serves on the boards of Affinity, Anduin, Epirus, Esper, Hearth, LIT, Resilience Bio, and Swiftscale Bio.